- What are Lucy's chances? The vet thought it was

 particulars of this wheezing.
 Do not wait.
 Simba

-Thank you for your advise about my fifteen year old Siamese cat,
+Thank you for your advice about my 15-year-old Siamese cat,

 Sugar,you have given me direction and hope for getting some